0Shark/p4lab/P4lab/exercises/load_balance/README.md

 with parameters supplied by the control plane as part of the rule.

 In this exercise, the control plane logic has already been implemented.
 As part of bringing up the Mininet instance, the `make` script will install packet-processing rules in the tables of each switch.
-These are defined in the `s1-commands.txt` file.
+These are defined in the `sX-runtime.json` files.

-**Important:** A P4 program also defines the interface between the switch pipeline and control plane.
-The `s1-commands.txt` file contains a list of commands for the BMv2 switch API.
-These commands refer to specific tables, keys, and actions by name, and any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these command files.

 ## Step 2: Implement Load Balancing